Memphis Belle

 4. “Forgive us our debts”

-“And do not lead us into temptation, but deliver us from the evil one” (verse 13a).
+“And do not lead us into temptation, but deliver us from the evil one (verse 13a).
 He says in verse 13 to pray that, I don’t know if you pray that.
 That’s a good one, I like it man.
-‘Do not lead me into temptation, Lord.’
+‘Do no lead me into temptation, Lord.’
 Man, I like that.
-‘I need help, Lord’, that’s what that prayer says to me.
+‘I need help, Lord,’ that’s what prayer says to me.
 That prayer says to me ‘I am weak, I am feeble, and man, I don’t stand a chance.’
 In fact, he goes on to say, “but deliver us from the evil one.”
-Depending on the Greek you might get “evil”, “evil one”, same thing.
-‘There is a lot of evil out there, there’s a devil, he’s after me, and Lord, I want your protection, Lord, I’m just acknowledging now in my prayer, I know I can’t do this alone.
+Depending on the Greek you might get “evil,” “evil one,” same thing.
+‘There is a lot of evil out there, there’s a devil, he’s after me, and Lord, I’m just acknowledging now in my prayer, I know I can’t do this alone.
+If I’m left alone I’m in trouble Lord, I want your protection, Lord, I’m just acknowledging now in my prayer, I know I can’t do this alone.
 If I’m left alone I’m in trouble Lord.
 I need your grace, I need your Spirit, I need your protection, lead me not into temptation.’
 That’s the heart of what he’s saying, there’s a prayer there for protection, you know, ‘Don’t let me be overwhelmed, Lord.
 Help me to stand, help me to walk in that victory, help me to just walk in the power of the Holy Spirit.
 I acknowledge that there’s this battle.’
-I’m not just this foolish guy that thinks there’s no battle, there’s a battle and I know it, and I want to be equipped. [see http://www.unityinchrist.com/memphisbelle.htm and http://www.unityinchrist.com/ephesians/eph6armour.htm for some enlightening studies about the spiritual warfare that exists between believers and Satan and his demonic realm.
-Know your enemy, see http://www.unityinchrist.com/Satan/satan.htm.]
-‘I want to be equipped, I can’t stand apart from your grace.’
+I’m not just this foolish guy that thinks there’s no battle, there’s a battle and I know it, and I want to be equipped. [see http://www.unityinchrist.com/memphisbelle.htm and http://www.unityinchrist.com/ephesians/eph6armour.htm for some enlightening studies about spiritual warfare that exists between believers and Satan and his demonic realm.
+Know your enemy, see http://www.unityinchrist.com/Satan/satan.htm] ‘I want to be equipped, I can’t stand apart from your grace.’
 You know Jesus told his disciples later, Luke 22, “Pray that you may not enter into temptation.”
 In other words, temptation speaks especially of trial.
 God does not tempt us, but he allows temptations and trials into our lives.
 And so I’m praying here for his protection and his grace to stand, and for protection from whatever it might be, there’s all this stuff going on.
-“Oh Lord, lead me not into temptation, but deliver me from the evil one.”
+‘Oh Lord, lead me not into temptation, but deliver me from the evil one.’

 7. Closing with praise and worship

 And lastly, as he shows us here in concluding the prayer, it’s a statement to me of worship.
 I start in worship and praise, I come to the end of my prayer, I worship and praise and I thank him for all the great things he does.
-“But yours is the kingdom, and the power, and the glory forever, Amen” (verse 13b).
-So I just worship him, and I praise him again, there’s a statement about his power there.
-‘I recognize, Lord, your sovereign control over my life, your kingdom.
-Lord I recognize your ability to do anything in my life, your power.
+“But yours is the kingdom, and the power, and the glory forever, Amen” (verse 13b) So I just worship him, and I praise him again, there’s a statement about his power there.
+‘I recognize, Lord, your sovereign control over my life, your power.
+And Lord, man, I recognize your ability to do anything in my life, your power.
 And Lord, man, I give you all the credit, it’s all about you, your glory.
 Everything good comes from you, Lord.
-Your kingdom, Lord, I want it to rule in my life.
-Your power, Lord, I can do anything, I want it to just abound in my life.
-And your glory, I want it to shine through and through forever and ever in my life, Lord, your kingdom, your power, your glory, it’s all about you.’
-That’s that statement.
+Your kingdom, Lord, I want it to rule in my life.’
 Now that doxology there, if you have the NIV or the American Standard, it’s not there.
-And that is just because of some of the old transcripts, there are many of the old ones that have it, but the most reliable ones, the ones that people tend to look to, the scholars, in a good many instances it’s absent in those.
-And so many scholars have concluded that this little doxology maybe was added, something that was part of the Church and they just added in there.
+And that is just because some of the old transcripts, there are many of the old ones that have it, but the most reliable ones, the ones that people tend to look to, the scholars, in a good many instances it’s absent in those.
+And so many scholars have concluded that this little doxology maybe was added, something that was part of the [early] Church and they just added it there.
 But maybe it is part of the original thing that Jesus taught, it certainly fits, because Solomon when he prayed in Chronicles for the Temple, he has a very similar statement here, as he says in his prayer there.
 Well, “Yours is the kingdom and the power and the glory forever”, I think it’s beautiful.
 So, pray, prayer is important.
-Effective prayer, when we pray effectively, we come acknowledging God as our Father, and that we are his children, when we pray this way we come and we state to him that he is our God, and as worshippers we say hollowed be your name, you are my God, I am a worshipper of you.
+Effective prayer, when we pray effectively, we come acknowledging God as our Father, and that we are his children, when we pray this way we come and we state to him that he is our God, and as worshippers we say ‘Hallowed be your name, you are my God, I am a worshipper of you.’
 When I come in prayer, I acknowledge his, you know, ‘Your kingdom come, you are my King and I am the subject, Lord.
-Your will be done, you are my master and I am your servant.
+Your will be done, you are my Master and I am your servant.
 Lord, give us our bread, you are my provider, we are the recipients.
-Lord, forgive me, you are my Savior, I’m a sinner Lord.
+Lord, forgive me, you are my Saviour, I’m a sinner Lord.
 Lead us Lord, lead us, you are my guide, I am the follower.
 Oh Lord, protect us.
-For yours is the kingdom and the power and the glory forever, you are sovereign and I am one of your citizens, it’s all about you.
-That’s what that prayer is, and that’s effective prayer.
+For yours is the kingdom and the power and the glory forever, you are sovereign and I am one of your citizens, it’s all about you.’
 That’s what prayer’s all about.
-Let’s stand together…[transcript of an expository sermon on Matthew 6:7-15, given somewhere in New England.]
+Let’s stand together…[condensed notes taken from an expository sermon on Matthew 6:7-15, given somewhere in New England.]

-“Do not lead us into temptation, but protect us from the evil one”, spiritual warfare:
+“Do not lead us into temptation, but protect us from the evil one.” see

 http://www.unityinchrist.com/Satan/satan.htm